 If you need to see a doctor, show your European Health Insurance Card to the staff.
-In some countries, the state healthcare is absolutely free – which means it’s free for all EHIC participants as well.
-Typically, however, you pay up front and then reclaim the costs after the fact.
+In some countries, state healthcare is absolutely free – which means it’s free for all EHIC participants as well.
+Typically, however, you pay upfront and then reclaim the costs after the fact.
 How much you pay and what is reimbursable depends on each individual country’s healthcare policy.

 For long term foreigners living in Europe, here are a few suggested articles on health insurance: